 Our company car scheme is to be adapted to facilitate the removal of combustion engine vehicles by 2025.
-A pure EV Contract Hire Scheme has been commissioned during 2021 benefiting from the reduced Benefit in Kind of electric vehicles.
+A pure EV contract hire scheme has been commissioned during 2021 benefiting from the reduced benefit in kind of Electric Vehicles.

-The ordering of cars with internal combustion engines (ICE) will stop from mid-2022 enabling a natural transfer from the Employee Ownership Scheme to EV Contract Hire Scheme by 2025.
-There is no capital outlay by our business for either scheme arrangement, although car leases are accounted for on company balance sheets.
+The ordering of cars with internal combustion engines (ICE) will stop from mid-2022 enabling a natural transfer from the employee ownership scheme to EV contract hire scheme by 2025.
+There is no capital outlay by our business for either scheme arrangement, although car

-Further details of our Electric Fleet roll-out during RIIO-ED2 and Company Car Scheme can be found in our Strategy document entitled 'Decarbonisation of Transport in WPD'.
+Further details of our electric fleet roll out during RIIO-ED2 and company car scheme can be found in our strategy document entitled 'Decarbonisation of Transport in WPD'.